PROHIBITIONS AND PROSPECTIVE LOGIC PROGRAMMING

 A runaway trolley is about to run over and kill five people.
 You are a bystander standing on a footbridge over the track.
 The only way to stop the train and save the five people is to throw a heavy object in front of the train.
 The only heavy object available is a large man standing next to you.
 Should you do it?
 Should you sacrifice one life to save five lives?

-In the context of the logic programming/agent model, this is a question about which plans are permitted.
+In the context of the logic programming/agent model, this question reduces to a question about which plan to pursue.
 The achievement goal is to respond to the danger.
-There are two ways to respond: do nothing or push the large man in front of the train.
+There are two ways to respond to it.
+The agent can do nothing or push the large man in front of the oncoming train.
 Which is permitted?

 The terms of moral appraisal (right, wrong, obligatory) are interdefinable.
 It is possible to take one as given and to define the remaining two.
 Here is how this works if the term right is given.
 In this case,wrong is defined as what is not right (an act is wrong iff it is not right) and obligatory is defined as what it is not right not to do (an act is obligatory iff it is not right not to do it.)